edgar971/personal-blog/src/pages/getting-started-with-ecto-part-2/index.md

 end
 ```

-Note: Don't forget to add the `GettingStartedWithEcto.Accounts.Credential` alias at the top of the file.
+NOTE: Don't forget to add the `GettingStartedWithEcto.Accounts.Credential` alias at the top of the file.

-If your schema has one-to-many association then you can use the [`has_many`](https://hexdocs.pm/ecto/Ecto.Schema.html#has_many/3).
+If your schema has one-to-many association you can use the [`has_many`](https://hexdocs.pm/ecto/Ecto.Schema.html#has_many/3).

 Our `solution` and `challenge` schemas don't cover anything new so I will skip them but check out the [source code](https://github.com/edgar971/getting_started_with_ecto/tree/master/lib/getting_started_with_ecto/challenges) reference.